Chris Walsh MBACP (Accred), Counselling, Relationships, Supervision

 - Pregnancy and birth

-My counselling practice is moving to Bexley Village just up from the station.
+My counselling practice is in Bexley Village just up from the station.
 I’m at 4c Bexley High Street, Bexley, DA5 1AD, on the corner of Salisbury Road by Village Estates(click for map and street view).
-The entrance to 4c Bexley High Street is the green door in Salisbury Road opposite Ferrari’s Restaurant.
+The entrance is the green door in Salisbury Road, numbered 4a, opposite Ferrari’s Restaurant.
 Free on-street parking is available locally.

 It is within easy reach of Bromley, Dartford, Sidcup, Eltham, in fact anywhere in South East London and North West Kent served by the A2 and A20.